epam/mriviewer/CODINGSTD.md

 # Med3Web project coding standard

-## Debuuging
+## Debugging

 Display object data:
-- Inside integrated development environmebt (most correct way)
+- Inside integrated development environment (most correct way)
 - Using web app gui (may be, good way too)
 - Using console.log(msg)
 - Using alert(msg) (should be strongly avoided)

 There are (at least) 2 methods to see console.log content:
-- Open console output window in your development environment / browser (usually byt pressing F12 key)
+- Open console output window in your development environment / browser (usually by pressing F12 key)
-- Install [Firefox Developer Edition v54.0a2](https://www.mozilla.org/ru/firefox/developer/) and press Ctrl+Shift+K, or select menu command Setings/Web Console
+- Install [Firefox Developer Edition v54.0a2](https://www.mozilla.org/ru/firefox/developer/) and press Ctrl+Shift+K, or select menu command Settings/Web Console

 ## Coding standard

-This coding standrd is written with 3 most important project targets.
+This coding standard is written with 3 most important project targets.
 Also this is connected to open source project life cycle.
-- ES2016 (ES6) progeramming language.
+- ES2016 (ES6) programming language.
 This is some kind of great extension of the standard JavaScript language.
-Allow to build code close to C++ and other high-level strict syntaxed languages
+Allow to build code close to C++ and other high-level strict syntax languages
 - Source code quality is automatically checked by EsLint node package, which is configured as eslint-config-airbnb-base.
 You can check project syntax using command: **gulp lint:js > style_err.txt**
-- You can build autodocumentation from the source code using gulp-jsdoc3 node package.
+- You can build auto documentation from the source code using gulp-jsdoc3 node package.
 Run in command line: **gulp docs**

 > IMPORTANT !!!